-- 1. A swale must be:
+1. A swale must be:

-- a. constructed with a 1-5% fall.

-- b. situated to prevent overflow towards existing or future infrastructure including any neighbouring properties.

-- 2. Depending on the site conditions and proximity to existing or future infrastructure a swale will need to be discharged into one of the following:

-- a. existing stormwater network;

-- b. landscaped area; or

-- c. an infiltration trench.
+- a.
+A swale must be constructed with a 1-5% fall. - b.
+Swales should be situated to prevent overflow towards existing or future infrastructure including any neighbouring properties - 2.
+Depending on the site conditions and proximity to existing or future infrastructure a swale will need to be discharged into one of the following: - a. existing stormwater network; - b. landscaped area; or - c. an infiltration trench.